webclinic017/algotrading-exchange-manager/readme.md

 - Daily token ID generation/fetch for NSE (Eq and FUT) and MCX FUT
 - Ticks are saved in Timescable DB (Use the docker compose provided to spawn)
 - *-FUT, *-MCXFUT, *-IDX - Attributes to identify Futures, Index and Equity instruments respectively in DB
-- 1/3/5/10/15-min Candle tables built-in for faster processing (Continuous Aggregation of Timescale DB)
+- 1/3/5/10/15-min Candle tables built-in for faster processing (using Continuous Aggregation of Timescale DB)
 - Compression Policy applied - Data before 7 days will be auto compressed.
+Saves up to 90% of disk space.

 ### To Do